 "An impressive Blaufrankisch from Weninger.
 Just beautiful: rich yet quite elegant."

-In the town chronicles of Horitschon, the name Weninger has first been mentioned in 1828.
-The Weninger family, being typical farmers in Central Burgenland, run a mixed agriculture: 5 cows, 25 hectares of arable land and 5 hectares of vineyards.
-The first tractor is purchased after World War II, but still Franz Ludwig Weninger as a boy learned to work with the horse.
+In the town chronicles of Horitschon, the first mention of the name Weninger at Florianigasse 11 is in 1828.
+The Weninger family cultivates a mixed farm, which is typical for Central Burgenland: it has five cows, 25 hectares of arable land, and five hectares of vineyards.
+The family buys its first tractor after World War II, but as a boy Franz Ludwig Weninger still learned to work the land with a horse.

 Martina & Franz

-“After we took over the farm, we realized that with fine wines, it is possible to reach a very different clientele than before”, remembers Martina Weninger.
-Franz Ludwig Weninger often compares the loamy soil on his best sites Hochäcker, Kirchholz and Dürrau to Pomerol.
+“After we took over the farm,” Martina Weninger remembers, “we realized that there was a whole new clientele for fine wines.”
+Franz Ludwig Weninger often compares the loamy soil on his best sites Hochäcker, Kirchholz, and Dürrau to Pomerol.
 When it comes to vinification, he opts for long maceration.

 Franz and Martina expand their business very quickly.
-In 1992 they found a winery in Southern Hungary together with Attila Gere (currently 12 hectares), and in 1997 close to the Austrian border in Sopron-Balf (Hungary, currently 25 hectares).
-In addition, they exclusively focus on winegrowing on the parental estate in Horitschon (currently 25 hectares).
-After 28 years of successful work, their son Franz Reinhard takes over the estate in Horitschon together with Petra.
-He already managed the estate in Sopron-Balf since the year 2000.
+Together with Attila Gere they found a winery in Southern Hungary in 1992 (currently 12 hectares), and in 1997 another one in Hungary close to the Austrian border in Sopron-Balf (currently 25 hectares).
+Over the years the family farm in Horitschon (currently 25 hectares) is transformed into an exclusively wine-growing operation.
+After 28 successful years, their son Franz Reinhard, who has been in charge of the Sopron-Balf winery since 2000, takes over the Horitschon estate together with Petra.20.
+February 2018